jopemachine-playground/code-replacer/README.md

 Below is the input file (`replaceList`).

-Note that left column is Message string, right column is corresponding string key.
+Note that left column is Message string including double quotes, right column is corresponding string key.

 ```
-Some message..=some_msg
+"Some message.."=some_msg
-Blah blah..=blah_blah
+"Blah blah.."=blah_blah
 ```

 And you need to forward some `template` value.